DietPi on RISC-V StarFive VisionFive 2 SBC

 Since a preliminary Debian Bookworm/Sid version was ported to the board, it was exciting to generate a DietPi version from this.

 Spoiler: All that glitters is not gold, which means that there is much work to do in the future to achieve a fool proof DietPi system.
-The actual status should be seen as “experimental”, also only a subset of all DietPi functionalities are working on the board yet (especially the HDMI output, read below).
+The actual status should be seen as “testing”, also not all DietPi functionalities are working on the board yet (e.g. the X11 HDMI output, read below).

 But, let’s go ahead with our first steps.